Partial Regularity and Blowup for an Averaged Three-Dimensional Navier-Stokes Equation: Partial Regularity and Blowup

 With these first conditions imposed on $C$, we are ready to study the basic dynamics of the pseudodifferential equation associated to $C$.
 Whenever applicable, we define the following Fourier projections that will act as "wavelets":

 and the following functions of time that behave like "wavelet coefficients":

 Lastly, we define the following "local energies":

-The behavior of the differential equation is determined by the dynamics of the functions $X_{i,n}(t)$, which is described in Lemma 4.1 of \cite{T}.
-Below, we only note the modifications in the case of fractional dissipation (as assuming zero-momentum $\psi$ has no effect on the lemma's conclusions). \begin{lemma} Suppose $u$ is a global mild solution to the pseudodifferential equation associated to $C$ with initial data $\psi_{1,n_0}$ for some $n_0$ integer.
+The behavior of the pseudodifferential equation is determined by the dynamics of the functions $X_{i,n}(t)$.
+This is described in Lemma 4.1 of \cite{T}.
+Below, we only note the modifications necessary in the case of fractional dissipation (assuming that $\psi$ is a zero-momentum vector field has no effect on the lemma's conclusions). \begin{lemma} Suppose $u$ is a global mild solution to the pseudodifferential equation associated to $C$ with initial data $\psi_{1,n_0}$ for some $n_0$ integer.
 For any $i,n$ we have

 and

 \end{lemma} \begin{proof} The vector field $u(t)$ is a mild solution of the pseudodifferential equation associated to $C$.
 Thus we write

 As noted before, we have the "wavelet" decomposition of $u$: